 - Time saved from faster, more reliable deployments.

 - Increased release cadence from automation (CI/CD), which also leads to a tighter feedback loop

-- Better collaboration between devs & admins, partly because of the audit trail showing who changed what, when, why (version control)
+- Better collaboration between developers and admins, partly because of the audit trail showing who changed what, when, and why (version control).

 Salesforce DevOps Tools

 Whilst the Salesforce DevOps Center is a fantastic free tool to get started on your DevOps journey, the first iteration was only made available in December 2022.
 This does mean that third-party tools that have been around for nearly ten years are far more advanced.

 In addition, the DevOps Center can be seen as a ‘deployment’ tool, and there are many other categories of apps available to support your software development life cycle.

 Let’s take a look…

 The first and most prevalent type of these tools would fall under the deployment category.
 If you’re looking to dip your toe into Salesforce DevOps, then implementing a deployment tool is a sure-fire way to revolutionize the way you run Salesforce deployments, as well as making them lightning fast.